KrishnaAggarwal2003/Computational-Analysis-of-Memory-Load-in-Language-Comprehension/README.md

 ![Image](https://github.com/user-attachments/assets/7386a577-4d9c-4a31-a811-72401348d1d5)

- - Displays the distribution of memory load across languages.
+This violin plot illustrates the distribution of estimated memory load across multiple languages.
+Each violin represents a language's density distribution, central tendency (white dot), and interquartile range (thick bar).

+- While memory load varies within each language, the overall spread and central values differ across languages.

+- Languages like English, Greek, and Portuguese show wider ranges and heavier tails, suggesting more syntactic variability.

+- Languages such as Japanese and Korean show more compact distributions, indicating lower and more consistent memory demands.

 4. **Actual vs Predicted Bar Plot**